jasonpriem/schol-search-study/consent.md

-If you have read the information provided above, asked all the questions you have at this time, and voluntarily agree to participate in this research study, please <a href="mailto:jarguell@email.unc.edu?subject=I agree to participate in the study">send an email stating this to the project's PI.</a>
+If you have read the information provided above, asked all the questions you have at this time, and voluntarily agree to participate in this research study, please <a href="mailto:jp@jasonpriem.org?subject=I agree to participate in the study">send us an email stating this.</a>